DWGTech/DWG/README.md

 ## TODO
   * Provide a more detailed explanation of the parameters.
   * The results of small-scale models on Linux are a bit rougher compared to those on Windows.
-We will identify the cause as soon as possible.
+We will identify the problems as soon as possible.